jim-collier/x9git/README.md

 - Commit and pull frequently (`update`); push less often (`sync`).

 - Uncommitted work should never block anything.
-A pull auto-stashes around itself, `br create` carries uncommitted work onto the new branch, and a branch switch parks current work first (pull, commit, push - though never auto-committed onto `main`/`dev`), so nothing is ever stranded or lost.
+The pull inside `update`/`sync` auto-stashes around itself, `br create` off `dev`/`main` carries uncommitted work onto the new branch, and everything else parks current work first (pull, commit, push - though never auto-committed onto `main`/`dev`), so nothing is ever stranded or lost.

 - Every branch tracks a same-named branch on `origin`, from the moment it's created.

 - One remote, and it's named `origin`.
 (Multi-remote setups are another fringe case left to raw `git`.)

 - Releases are annotated semver tags (`vX.Y.Z`).
-If no version is given, bump the patch.
+If no version is given, take the next one after the latest tag: usually a patch bump, except that a candidate like `v2.0.0-rc1` resolves to `v2.0.0`.

 - Look before you leap: fetch first, show the current state and the exact commands about to run, and ask before doing anything that mutates.